joegreen88/php-builder/README.md

 The php.ini would be loaded from `./php-conf/7.0.11/php.ini`.

+### Build Arguments

+You can add arguments to the php build via config files.
+This method can be used to compile with additional extensions.

+For example, to enable the sysvsem extension on all new PHP 7 builds, create a file called `7` in the *buildargs* directory with the following contents:

+    --enable-sysvsem

+You can add multiple build arguments as if you were using them on the command line, like so:

+    --enable-sysvsem --enable-sysvshm --enable-sysvmsg

+You can also choose to apply build arguments to a specific minor version or patch if you want to.

+For example, to install exif extension for new PHP 7.0.11 builds only, create a file called `7.0.11` in the *buildargs* directory with the following contents:

+    --enable-exif

+Remember to build PHP after the configuration files are in place for the build arguments to take effect.

 ## Activate PHP

 Add the activate script to your shell in `.bash_profile` or `.bashrc` with `source /path/to/php-builder/activate.sh`.